ChainSafe/forest-explorer/README.md

 Set `SECRET_WALLET` (calibnet) and/or `SECRET_MAINNET_WALLET` (mainnet) using
 `npx wrangler@latest secret put` (values are exported private keys, see `forest-wallet export`).

+For USDFC, you can create a wallet using Metamask and then export the private key.
+Set the private key as `SECRET_CALIBNET_USDFC_WALLET` using the same commands as above.

 ### Deployment